Want to open a gym?

 Starting a business together with someone else is the perfect way to halve the money side of things but it’s not without its own pitfalls.
 Plenty can go wrong, that’s for sure.

-If you are setting up a gym with a business partner, make sure you have the necessary legalities in place protecting both parties.
+If you are setting up a gym with a business partner, ensure you have the necessary legalities to protect both parties.
 Of course, it’s nice to go into something like this on your own but often, financially, you need help.

-Just make sure the relationship is strong, even before you start out with the business side of things.
+Just ensure the relationship is strong, even before you start with the business side of things.

 Do you need to take out a loan to open a gym?

 For many, the only way to get the capital to start a new business is by means of a loan from a financial institution.
-If that’s the route you need to go to fund your own gym, preparation is key.
+If that’s the route you must go to fund your gym, preparation is key.